sfproductlabs/ADuCM350/README.md

 Other licenses have been used to develop and source this software.
 Please see /LICENSES for more information and find specific license information for files in some of the headers.

+## Shameless Plug

+Come check out what we're doing with the ADuCM350 and open source biomedical imaging at https://github.com/openeit